Best CS2 Case Battle Sites in 2026

 Setting Up a Battle

-The battle creator selects: - Case selection — which cases to open and how many of each (e.g., 10x Clutch Case + 5x Spectrum Case) - Number of players — 1v1, 2v2 (team battle), 3-way or 4-way free-for-all - Battle mode — Normal (highest value wins), Crazy mode (lowest value wins), or Terminal (whichever side has a red item loses) - Privacy — Public (anyone can join) or private (join code required)
+The battle creator selects: - Case selection — which cases to open and how many of each (e.g., 10x Clutch Case + 5x Spectrum Case) - Number of players — 1v1, 2v2 (team battle), 3-way or 4-way free-for-all - Battle mode — Normal (highest value wins), Crazy mode (lowest value wins), or Terminal (the battle ends when an item at or above a set rarity drops) - Privacy — Public (anyone can join) or private (join code required)

 The creator pays the full cost of their allocated cases upfront.
 A joining player pays an equal share.